HumeyraBali/Unity_Learn_Junior_Programmer_Pathway/README.md

 <img src="https://github.com/HumeyraBali/Unity_Learn_Junior_Programmer_Pathway/blob/main/Source_images/3.png" align="left" width="400" />

-In this Project, programed a car moving side-to-side on a floating road, trying to avoid (or hit) obstacles in the way.
+This project focuses on developing player control mechanics.
+It introduces basic movement scripts and player input handling.
-dfhdjhfhdf
+The aim of the game is to drive a car using the arrow keys, trying to avoid (or crash into) obstacles on the road.

 **Key Skills**: C# Programming Basics, Unity Input System, Game Object Manipulation, Basic Game Physics, Camera Setup.
 [Play the game on Unity Play](https://play.unity.com/mg/other/webgl-builds-421094)